 So moving from the saturated fats most often found in animal products to polyunsaturated fats may have a negative impact on heart disease risk, but note that replacing the energy of saturated fats with additional carbohydrate increased the risks.
 (There is a large body of evidence that links refined carbohydrate intake to multiple health problems.)

 It gets yet more complicated when (again) we distinguish between good and bad meat.
 Pasture-raised meat tends to contain a healthy proportion of Omega-3 and Omega-6 fatty acids, whereas the more animals are fed on grains, the more Omega-6 their meat contains.

-In a natural cycle, a grazing animal would be richer in O-3 during the summer months, when they can graze on grass and other vegetation, and perhaps a big higher in O-6 after consuming more grass seeds in autumn, which has the effect of storing fat and slowing the metabolism to save energy over the cold part of the year.
-As modern agriculture has replaced most of the fresh green grass in animals’ diets with grains – all year round – meat eaters are mainly consuming meat that’s rich in Omega-6 (which may encourage us to get fat and lazy).
+In a natural cycle, a grazing animal would be richer in Ω-3 during the summer months, when they can graze on grass and other vegetation, and perhaps a bit higher in Ω-6 after consuming more grass seeds in autumn, which has the effect of storing fat and slowing the metabolism to save energy over the cold part of the year.

 Many scientists are now saying that it’s not fat itself, but the balance between these fatty acids, that has the biggest impact on health.
 One article sums it up neatly:

 - Omega 3 and Omega 6 Fatty acids are essential to health and must be consumed in our diet as they cannot be made by the body

 - The ratio of our fatty acid consumption has changed from around 2:1 Omega 6 to Omega 3 (which is pretty ideal) to around 16:1 Omega 6 to Omega 3